 Gemma’s principal research interests lie in the field of human-computer interaction, health care, older adults, community and assistive technologies.
 She is an experienced multidisciplinary researcher and keen to expand work that involves ‘real-world’ environments, problems, and partners.

 Leo Appleton, PhD student

-Leo’s main research interests are based around the value and impact of libraries.
+Leo’s main research interests are based on the value and impact of libraries.
 His PhD specifically investigates the value and impact of UK public libraries in the Information Society, and their role in citizenship development.
-In addition he is interested in the role that public libraries play in the generation and exchange of intellectual, social, and transactional capital.
+In addition, he is interested in the role that public libraries play in the generation and exchange of intellectual, social, and transactional capital.

 (firstname.lastname@example.org | @leoappleton)